nikoheikkila/nikoheikkila.fi/content/blog/my-21st-century-note-taking-workflow/index.md

 Inside my Notion workspace, I have multiple projects as individual pages.
 Within those pages, I have small _databases_ where each row represents a note.
 This makes it easy for me to find content, although usually, I resort to the _Quick Search_ feature (`Cmd/Ctrl + P`) to get around.

 After pasting the rough notes from email to Notion, the process is as simple as converting bullet points to entire paragraphs, adding links, improving formatting.
-With this crucial, I step I ensure the raw blob becomes closer to a readable document.
+With this crucial step, I ensure the raw blob becomes closer to a readable document.

 ## Shaping the End Result